This is a guide to buying a used CBR600F or a CBR650F. Or if you are really lucky, a used CBR650R! (I kid. They just came out in 2019.)

 CBR600F 2011-2013: "The Faired Hornet"

-Not released in the USA, but released to critical disdain everywhere else, though it was really fine.
+Not released in the USA, but released to critical disdain everywhere else as a "faired Hornet", though it was really fine.
 The problem is, what's so good about "fine"?

 The 2011 CBR600F was described as "horrible" or as "a Hornet with a fairing" (hey, that sounds fine!).
 But it was a fine sports motorcycle, one that was much more oriented towards street use than the CBR600RR or any other of the 600cc motorcycles on the market.